Bindi Irwin’s Australia Zoo Snake Bite Alert

 On the personal front, Bindi Irwin has spent the past month with Chandler Powell, her wakeboarder boyfriend, who returned to Australia to reunite with his girlfriend after the pair spent Christmas apart.

-Bindi Irwin spent the festive season without her partner, as he had flown back to the United States to celebrate Christmas with his family and also to pursue his studies in Florida, while Irwin opted to stay in Australia with her family.
+Bindi Irwin spent the festive season without her partner as he had flown back to the United States to celebrate Christmas with his family and also to pursue his studies in Florida, while Irwin opted to stay in Australia with her family.

 People magazine reported that one of Bindi latest Instagram photos shows her relaxing with Chandler Powell on the beach in Byron Bay, arguably one of the most beautiful places in Australia.